Key takeaways

 Signature loans can be a solution when you need money quickly.
 They offer fast funding without the need for collateral, so you won’t have to risk losing a valuable asset.
 You can even get a poor credit signature loan, but be careful with the interest rate and fees offered.

 Compare lenders to get the best deal.
-Always make sure you have the income to make the monthly payments.
+Always ensure you have sufficient income to cover the monthly payments.
 Consider all borrowing options to make sound financial decisions.
 Otherwise, your short-term financial solution will do more harm than good.